-The Gender Recognition Act (GRA) is a law that allows trans men and women who fulfil certain requirements to change the sex listed on their birth certificate.
+The Gender Recognition Act (GRA) is a law that allows trans men and women to apply for a gender recognition certificate (GRC), and if they fulfil certain criteria and have their application approved they can use their GRC to change the sex on their birth certificate change the sex listed on their birth certificate.
 The sex on a person’s birth certificate is sometimes referred to as their “legal sex”.

 For a fuller explanation, click here